Taṇhā: Cessation of taṇhā

-Tanha versus Chanda
+Taṇhā versus chanda

-Buddhism categorizes desires as either Tanha or Chanda.
+Buddhism categorizes desires as either taṇhā or chanda.
 Chanda literally means "impulse, excitement, will, desire for".

-Bahm states that Chanda is "desiring what, and no more than, will be attained", while Tanha is "desiring more than will be attained".
-However, in early Buddhist texts, adds Bahm, the term Chanda includes anxieties and is ambiguous, wherein five kinds of Chanda are described, namely "to seek, to gain, to hoard, to spend and to enjoy".
-In these early texts, the sense of the word Chanda is the same as Tanha.
+Bahm states that chanda is "desiring what, and no more than, will be attained", while taṇhā is "desiring more than will be attained".
+However, in early Buddhist texts, adds Bahm, the term chanda includes anxieties and is ambiguous, wherein five kinds of chanda are described, namely "to seek, to gain, to hoard, to spend and to enjoy".
+In these early texts, the sense of the word chanda is the same as taṇhā.

-Some writers such as Ajahn Sucitto explain Chanda as positive and non-pathological, asserting it to be distinct from negative and pathological Tanha.
+Some writers such as Ajahn Sucitto explain chanda as positive and non-pathological, asserting it to be distinct from negative and pathological taṇhā.
 Sucitto explains it with examples such as the desire to apply oneself to a positive action such as meditation.
-In contrast, Rhys Davids and Stede state that Chanda, in Buddhist texts, has both positive and negative connotations; as a vice, for example, the Pali text associate Chanda with "lust, delight in the body" stating it to be a source of misery.
+In contrast, Rhys Davids and Stede state that chanda, in Buddhist texts, has both positive and negative connotations; as a vice, for example, the Pali texts associate chanda with "lust, delight in the body" stating it to be a source of misery.

 Chanda, states Peter Harvey, can be either wholesome or unwholesome.